 And so on.

 Gregory Buchakjian (b.
 1971), is an art historian and interdisciplinary visual artist, he earned his PhD from Sorbonne University and is the director of the School of Visual Arts at the Lebanese Academy of Fine Arts.
 His research and practice deals with modern and contemporary art in Lebanon with a focus of the city and its history.

 Valérie Cachard (b.
 1979), is a writer and playwright.
 She completed studies in French literature and journalism at St. Joseph University and the Lebanese University.
 She was appointed in 2019 co-chair of the International Commission for Francophone Theater and is a recipient of the RFI-Théâtre Prize for her play Victoria K, Delphine Seyrig et moi or la Petite Chaise Jaune.

 Sary Moussa (b.
 1987) is an electronic musician, active in the Lebanese underground scene since 2008.
 He released his first full length album Issrar in 2014, under the moniker radiokvm.
 His latest record Imbalance is rooted in the soundscapes of the country’s unrest and his personal recollections.
 Moussa has also composed music for theater, dance performances, short films and museum installations.

 Etel Adnan (b.
-1925) is a writer, poet and painter, born in Beirut but based in Paris and the United States, and arguably one of the most celebrated Arab American writers living today.
+1925-2021) was a writer, poet and painter, born in Beirut but based in Paris and the United States, and arguably one of the most celebrated Arab American writers living today.
 In 2020 she was a recipient of the Griffin Poetry Prize for her book Time.
 The poem “To Be In A Time Of War” appears her book In the Heart of Another Country” (2005).